Meteorology Department Expects Cold Weather, Warns Of Strong Wind

 Date

-Doha, Qatar: Weather inshore until 6pm on Wednesday will be relatively cold during daytime, with slight dust and scattered clouds, becomes cold by night, the Department of Meteorology said in its daily weather report, warning of expected strong wind at places daytime.
+(MENAFN- Gulf Times) Weather inshore until 6:00 pm on Wednesday will be relatively cold during daytime, with slight dust and scattered clouds, becomes cold by night, the Department of Meteorology said in its daily weather report, warning of expected strong wind at places daytime.

 Offshore, there will be scattered clouds to partly cloudy at times, the report said, warning of strong wind and high sea.